nadeaujonny/nadeaujonny.github.io/index.md

 ---

 ## About Me
-I have a strong quantitative foundation in mathematics and computer science, combined with extensive experience explaining complex concepts through tutoring and formal teacher training.
+I have a strong quantitative foundation in mathematics, combined with extensive experience explaining complex concepts through tutoring and formal teacher training.
 During my studies and teaching experience, I discovered a stronger interest in analyzing data, uncovering patterns, and communicating insights rather than pursuing a traditional classroom role.

 I transitioned into data analytics by completing the Google Data Analytics Professional Certificate and continuing to build practical skills through independent projects.
 I now focus on applying SQL, Excel, and data visualization tools to analyze business and operational data, with an emphasis on clear, actionable insights.